Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 Relationship with QGIS
 ----------------------

-The iMOD6 3d Viewer can be used as a standalone or in combination with the Deltares iMOD6 QGIS plugin.
+The iMOD 3d Viewer can be used as a standalone or in combination with the Deltares QGIS plugin.
 From this plugin, the viewer can be launched, and grids can be loaded into it.
 Using the QGIS plugin is currently the only way to create fence diagrams in the viewer.
 Also, the QGIS plugin allows for specifying a bounding box for ugrid files.
 When